AI retrieval often fails before retrieval starts. The problem sits in the files.

 - Pilot the prepared set on live retrieval questions

-Define the questions the system must answer before you start cleaning files.
+Choose one live document set and the questions it has to answer before you start cleaning files.

 Write down the live questions people need answered from the document set.
 That might be: